65 Worked Examples: Anatomy, Regulations & Structures

 4. Integration: Integrating drones into the NAS is a complex process, and the FAA must ensure that they do not interfere with other aircraft operations or cause air traffic control problems.

 • The concern about operating drones near the ERAU campus would be similar to the concerns the FAA has on a larger scale.
-The safety and security of students, faculty, and staff would be the top priority, as well as avoiding potential interference with aircraft operations at the airport.
+The top priority would be the safety and security of staff, students, and faculty, as well as avoiding potential interference with aircraft operations at the airport.

 Worked Example #8